DASA-boys/DASA-Bot/README.md

 - `request_branch_list` returns a list of valid branches under a college depending on whether the student qualifies for ciwg or not
 - `get_statistics` returns a list of the cutoff ranks for a specific branch under a college
 - `get_statistics_for_all` returns a list of cutoff ranks for all branches under a specified college (using `get_statistics`)
+- `reverse_engine` returns a list of colleges which has a closing rank cutoff closest to the rank given by the user
 - `analysis` returns three lists each containing the names of colleges filtered out by the difference between the user's CRL and college's Round 3 JEE Closing cutoff

 NOTE: The code assumes the presence of the `gspread` library and a valid service account JSON file with the appropriate access to the Google Sheet.